rishu110067/Text-Summary-Evaluation/README.md

 6. To installl all modules in Requirements File	\
 	`$ pip install -r requirements.txt` \
-   If anything fails to install, make sure that the virtual environment has python 3.8.3 version
+   If anything fails to install, make sure that the virtual environment has python 3.8.3 version.

+   If modules are not installing through Requirements file then just run `$ python app.py` and install anything that pops up.

 7. After this run the app \
     `$ python app.py`